Adrian Barich: 6PR

 Barich has a long association with radio station 6PR, going back to the late 1980s when he filled in for Graham Mabury on Nightline.
 In 2001 Barich paired with Basil Zempilas to co-host the breakfast program, and two and a half years later moved to Sports Today, alongside Brad Hardie and Karl Langdon.
 In mid-2006 Sports Today was revamped and called Sports Central.

 Barich also covered the Western Force's Super 14 matches with Mick Collis on 6PR.

 He is famous for saying "thank you very much", "gornski" and pronounces numbers like Lou Richards.

 Mix 94.5

-In 2010 Barich left 6PR and launched a new show on Mix 94.5 called The Dead Set Legends.
-He co-hosted the show with Channel 7 presenter Sally Bowrey.
+In 2010, Barich left 6PR and launched a new show on Mix 94.5 called The Dead Set Legends.
+He co-hosted the show with Seven News Perth presenter Sally Bowrey.
 In July 2012, Angela Tsun replaced Bowrey and the current line-up features Tania Armstrong, Damian Martin and Andrew Embley.